Bri-xn/PP2-Rock-Paper-Scissors./README.md

 only bugs is in game area when the buttons are pressed they spread out then in again due to the rock image being sized different to the rest and unfortunately I couldn't figure it out.

+ When the button is pressed in the game area, the image fails to load and

 # Comments & Credits.